 The next time that you run out of an anti-aging product for wrinkles, another of these 20 diy beauty hacks will also shock you.
 Nonetheless, you should try substituting some eye cream or neck cream in those wrinkled spots such as near your lips or forehead.
 Gently pat the cream in the wrinkles you want to treat for the best results.
 The reason eye or neck creams are so potent is because they are formulated to be richer and more hard working to penetrate more delicate sections of the face, which makes them formidable enemies of more serious wrinkles.

 Did you forget to pick up another hair conditioner?
 If so and you don’t have time to make a diy hair conditioner recipe, then good old mayonnaise or coconut oil makes another of these ideas for diy beauty hacks.
 You can also use some olive oil in the same way, wrap some cling wrap around your head and keep on until shampooing.
 By the way, you can pull out your hair dryer to gently heat up those wrapped strands to help the oil penetrate more deeply like a hot oil hair treatment.

 Smoothing cream for hair is something important for those with curls since it controls frizz.
 Try a mix of hair conditioner and styling gel the next time you find that you are out of the product can save your hair from disaster.

 If you find that you’re suddenly out of blush, you can make do just by dabbing some lipstick on your cheeks.

-There is a great deal more of these diy beauty hacks that I can share, but this is enough for now.
+There is a great deal more of these homemade beauty substitutions that I can share, but this is enough for now.
 Don’t worry because I will share more of them with you in a future post.
 If you have any more substitutes when running out of those beauty products, please share here.